bytecodealliance/wasmtime/cranelift/docs/isle.md

 the `(a ...)`, `(b ...)`, `(d)`, and `(e ...)` terms/subterms are
 constructor invocations.
 A constructor takes some number of arguments (its *arity*), each of which is itself a term.
-Primitives can be things like integer, string, symbolic, or boolean constants, or variable names.
+Primitives can be things like integer, string, or boolean constants, or variable names.

 Some term-rewriting systems have other syntax conventions: for example, systems based on